mozilla/areweslimyet/faq/faq.md

 Linux 64-bit (non-pgo) compiles, so platform-dependent regressions may not be captured here.

-The dates on the x-axis indicate when we switched development ''to'' a given version.
+The dates on the x-axis indicate when we switched development *to* a given version.
 For example, we started developing Firefox 5 on March 3, 2011, but we didn't release it for three months after that.
 In the meantime, we started on the code which would become Firefox 6 on April 12.